 - Magistrates Court or local courts for smaller claims

 Time limits apply to building disputes.
-In NSW, you generally have 6 years from completion to make a claim for major defects and 2 years for minor defects.
+In NSW, you generally have 6 years from completio to make a claim for major defects and 2 years for minor defects.
 Seeking legal advice early is essential to protect your rights.

 Frequently Asked Questions